 Nobody would ever mistake Story Land for Disneyland, although the seasonal park does have some impressive animated characters among its attractions.
 And like Walt Disney's original park, there is a playful sense of innocence, a wonderful melding of the old and the new, and small surprises around every corner.

-A subterranean gopher making an impromptu appearance or an encounter with Heidi's grandfather generate as much glee as a ride aboard an antique carousel or the Bamboo Chutes log flume.
+A subterranean gopher making an impromptu appearance or an encounter with Heidi's grandfather generate as much glee as a ride aboard an antique carousel or other atractions.
 Set amid the picture-perfect backdrop of New Hampshire's White Mountains, the park is impeccably maintained.

 Story Land offers decent value.
 In addition to its reasonable admission fee, parking is free and pet kennels are complimentary.
 Food prices are lower than most parks.
-Even the gift shops are limited to a reasonable number.
+Even the gift shops are limited to a reasonable number, and the prices are relatively low.

 The Morrell family had owned and operated Story Land until 2007 when it sold the park to Kennywood Entertainment, a small company whose park portfolio featured Kennywood amusement park, near Pittsburgh, Pennsylvania.
 In late 2007, a Spain-based chain of parks purchased Kennywood Entertainment.
 The international operator has maintained the quality standards, commitment to value, and captivating vibe that has characterized Story Land for decades.